HongxiaoChen/JPMC-part-2/README.md

    - **`train_hnn_hamiltonian.py`** to train the HNN.
 4. Run PM-HMC sampling using **`run_pm_hmc.py`** or NUTS sampling using **`run_pm_hmc_nuts_complex.py`**, or HNN-HMC sampling using **`run_hnn_hmc.py`**
 5. Check logs and figures in the respective folders for results.

 ---

+## Running Tests

+To run tests, navigate to the `tests` directory and use the command line:

+bash
+`python -m unittest discover -v `

+---